Beyond Binary: Turning Partial Success into Dense Verifiable Rewards for Reinforcement Learning in Code Generation: Training and Evaluation Details

 \section{Training and Evaluation Details}

-All experiments in this paper are implemented on top of veRL framework \cite{sheng2025hybridflow-verl} and conducted on 8× NVIDIA H800 GPUs.
-The source code of VeRPO is coming soon. \paragraph{Training Configuration.} we utilize a rollout batch size of 32 code problems, with 10 responses sampled per problem.
-We set the maximum response length to 16384, with sampling parameter temperature = 1.0, top-p = 1.0 and top-k = -1.0.
+All experiments in this paper are implemented on top of the veRL framework \cite{sheng2025hybridflow-verl} and conducted on 8× NVIDIA H800 GPUs.
+For fair comparison, all methods use the same training and evaluation configuration unless otherwise specified.
+Source code will be made publicly available upon acceptance. \paragraph{Training Configuration.} We utilize a rollout batch size of 32 code problems, with 10 responses sampled per problem.
+We set the maximum response length to 16384, with sampling parameters temperature = 1.0, top-p = 1.0 and top-k = -1.0.
 The policy learning rate is fixed at $1 \times 10^{-6}$.
-Following DAPO \cite{yu2025dapo}, we adopt the Clip-Higher mechanism, with clipping parameters $\epsilon_\text{low}$ = 0.2 and $\epsilon_\text{high}$ = 0.28 to balance exploration and exploitation.
-All RL methods in the training omit the KL divergence penalty to foster exploration.
-We enable dynamic batch sizing in veRL for efficient training.
-For VeRPO, the difficulty sensitivity coefficient $\alpha$ is set to 2.0, the decay factor $\gamma$ is set to 0.95, and the advantage balancing coefficient $\beta$ is set to 1.0 without additional tuning. \paragraph{Evaluation Configuration.} As \cite{yang2025qwen3} recommended, we set sampling parameters to temperature 0.6, top-p 0.95, and top-k 20.
+We set clipping parameters $\epsilon_\text{low}$ = 0.2 and $\epsilon_\text{high}$ = 0.28.
+All RL methods omit the KL divergence penalty to foster exploration.
+For VeRPO, the difficulty sensitivity coefficient $\alpha$ is set to 2.0, the decay factor $\gamma$ is set to 0.95, and the advantage balancing coefficient $\beta$ is set to 1.0 without additional tuning. \paragraph{Evaluation Configuration.} Following \cite{yang2025qwen3}, we set sampling parameters to temperature 0.6, top-p 0.95, and top-k 20.
 The maximum response length is set to 16384.
 To rigorously evaluate functional correctness, we adopt the unbiased estimator for pass@$k$ proposed by \citealp{chen2021humaneval}, which calculates the expected probability that at least one of the top-$k$ generated code solutions passes the unit tests, defined as: where $n$ denotes the number of samples generated per problem, and $c$ is the number of samples that pass all unit tests.
 In our experiments, we generate $n=8$ candidate solutions for each problem to robustly estimate the pass@1 metric.